qntm/t-a-i/README.md

 ### tai.convert.oneToOne

 These methods treat the relationship between Unix time and TAI as one-to-one.
 Ambiguity is not tolerated.
+Round trips always work.

 ### tai.convert.oneToOne.unixToAtomic(unix)
 Convert a number of Unix milliseconds to a number of TAI milliseconds.
 If the Unix time falls on an inserted leap second, it corresponds to *two* TAI instants, so we return the later ("canonical") of the two.
 If the Unix time falls on a removed leap second, we throw an exception.